rest-for-physics/rest-school/day3/session1/README.md

 rawEv.AddSignal(sgnl)
 ```

-Now we just need to initialize the process using a configuration file
+Now we just need to initialize the process using a configuration file (where is the configuration file?)

 ```
 addNoiseProcess = ROOT.TRestRawSignalAddNoiseProcess("metadata.rml")